kpkaranpatil600/kpkaranpatil600/README.md

 &ensp; &ensp;  Welcome to my portfolio.
 I'm a Business Intelligence/Data Engineering enthusiast who is passionate about digging raw data and turning it into meaningful data.
 Always been intrigued by visualizing how novel real-world problems can be solved just by critical thinking and innovation, nothing matters more than just acting at the right time.
 #### 🔭 I’m currently looking for Full-time opportunities.
 Please reach out to me if you're hiring, have any questions.
 ####  👯 I’m looking to collaborate on Business Intelligence, Data Analyst, Data Engineer, Data Warehouse and Data Science.
-Some amazing Data/BI projects 🚀 coming soon
 #

 <img align='right' src='https://github.com/kpkaranpatil600/kpkaranpatil600/blob/main/data.gif'  width='280'>